 }

-The code for the lambda function is written in Python in this example and resides in a file called test_failure.py in the ./modules/lambda/scripts folder.
+The lambda function is written in Python and sits in a file called test_failure.py in the ./modules/lambda/scripts folder.

 #!/usr/bin/python3.9